initzhang/TFRecord-Parser/README.md

 ./read samples/single_message # can only read file containing a Serialized Example without header and footer

 make write
-./write <your new file> # the result file is simply a Serialized Example without header and footer
+./write <your new file> # the result file is simply a Serialized Example Message without header and footer

 ```